 Making decisions around product rationalization based on sound financials and analysis also allows the right resources, people, marketing, and promotional spend to be reallocated to faster-growing brands and SKUs, streamlining operations.
 Getting this right will require CPGs to tie together strategic pricing and brand strategies with financial strategies through to promotion and supply chain execution.

 Adjusting to demand

 E-commerce retailers were never more widely embraced than in 2020, with many consumers turning into omnichannel shoppers looking for competitive pricing and convenient delivery options.
-According to a recent report by Boston Consulting Group (BCG), the pandemic saw “online food and beverage sales [spiking] to as high as 15% of total retail sales” which was up from 3% of retail sales prior to the pandemic.
-Scott Mckenzie’s article in The Drum highlighted, “in May 2020, 44% of global consumers said they were shopping online each week, with 23% reporting shopping online multiple times each week”.
+According to a recent by Boston Consulting Group (BCG), the pandemic saw “online food and beverage sales [spiking] to as high as 15% of total retail sales” which was up from 3% of retail sales prior to the pandemic.
+Scott Mckenzie’s article in highlighted, “in May 2020, 44% of global consumers said they were shopping online each week, with 23% reporting shopping online multiple times each week”.
 And, in the last decade, emerging markets in Asia such as China, India and Indonesia have also contributed a significant amount to the global economy, adding new opportunities for growth and the complexity of this to the mix.
 With demand here to stay for online CPG retailers, the question is how to meet it in the most efficient way possible, predicting orders before they start rolling in.

 Being a retailer that delivers